 Changuu Island is a tiny island 5.6km off the coast of Zanzibar City.
 In 1860 a prison was built to house rebellious slaves, hence the name Prison Island.
 Shortly after the prison was built, the East African slave trade was formally abolished.
 So for a time, the island served as a place to quarantine yellow fever patients.

 Today Prison Island can be reached on a small boat, which can easily be organized by your hotel when you arrive.
-Asides from being extremely beautiful, Prison Island is home to a very cool Tortoise Sanctuary.
-It’s worthwhile to pay extra for a licensed guide when you arrive as you’ll learn more about the island.
+Asides from being extremely beautiful, Prison Island is home to a well maintained Tortoise Sanctuary.
+It’s worthwhile to pay a little extra for a licensed guide when you arrive as you’ll learn more about the island.
 They are also happy to snap pictures of you around the island!

 Giant Aldabra Tortoises of Changuu

 In 1919 the British governor of Seychelles gifted four Aldabra Giant Tortoises from the island of Aldabra.
 The Giant Tortoises have been well looked after over the years, as there are now over 80 of them.
 The oldest tortoise is nearly 200 years old, and our guide informed us that he still does “Bunga Bunga”, if you get the drift!
 Don’t dare do something silly like sit on a tortoise for a photo as you’ll be subject to a hefty fine and even possible prison time.
 You’re free to pet them and feed them cabbage leaves though!